freebasic/fbc/FreeBASIC/readme.txt

     - Only a small number of keywords have been added.
 All functions are implemented as libraries, so for the most part, there are no new intrinsic routines, and therefore there is a low chance of having name duplication with old code.
-If you want to show up a message box in Windows, simply do:
+If you want to show a message box in Windows, simply do:

       '$include: 'win\user32.bi'
       MessageBox NULL, "Title", "Text", MB_ICONASTERISK